stencila/stencila/typescript/README.md

 ### Packaging

-- There is a `npm run check` for checking aspects of packaging

-- At present, CommonJS modules are not supported, only ESM.
+There is a `npm run check` for checking aspects of packaging.
+At present, CommonJS modules are not supported, only ESM.

-- So that debuggers and other tools can show the original source code, `declarationMap` and `sourceMap` are turned on in `tsconfig.json` and `src` is including in `package.json`.
+So that debuggers and other tools can show the original source code, `declarationMap` and `sourceMap` are turned on in `tsconfig.json` and `src` is including in `package.json`.